inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 By using the Helm chart, an inlets PRO exit server is created for each tunnel.
 Those tunnels' control planes are securely exposed using an ingress and a Let's Encrypt certificate created by cert-manager.
 Besides that, the data plane is only available from within the Kubernetes cluster.

-With this setup, every time we add another tunnel, the cert-manager will create a new certificate with Let's Encrypt for the specific subdomain.
+With this setup, every time we add another tunnel, cert-manager will create a new certificate with Let's Encrypt for the specific subdomain.
 For a couple of services, that's ok, but if we want to scale to tens or hundreds of tunnels, perhaps this can become an issue because of Let's Encrypt's rate limits.

 Because all our tunnels will be using the same domain, a wildcard certificate can help us here.
 If you have already such a certificate available, we can put that in place and otherwise, we can let cert-manager issue a wildcard certificate with the proper DNS01 Challenge Provider.

+> If you want to know more about the differences between HTTP01 and DNS01 challenges, have a closer look [here](https://cert-manager.io/docs/configuration/acme/) and [here](https://letsencrypt.org/docs/challenge-types/#http-01-challenge)

+Next, I’ll explain what pieces of the puzzle need to be adapted when using the Helm charts to scale to tens or hundreds of inlets tunnels.

 ## Pre-requisites